 There are two situations I often come across.
 The first being the price of a Bengal kitten is too much.
 The second being pet owners ending up purchasing inexpensive cats and instantly or down the road having serious issues.
 This often results in a lot of heart break for the owner, suffering for the cat or kitten and unfortunately owner regret in working with the breeder.
 While cost is certainly a factor, we should also want to support ethical and responsible breeders and increase the chances of providing a home to a beautiful healthy kitten.
 The following are indicators you may want to find another breeder.
 Registered Breeders A breeder that is registered more times than not is one that follows a code of ethics and guidelines that an organization like The International Cat Association (TICA) or Cat Fanciers Association (CFA) has set in place for breeders to follow.
 A breeder should not only have their cattery registered with a recognized body, they should also be registering their kittens.
 A breeder that is not selling registered kittens means their breeding cats are not registered.
 This could mean they are breeding these cats without permission or even the cats may be stolen.
 Registration provides a form of identification and ownership.
 It helps identify purebred cats and a pedigree or family tree of a specific cat.
-Through this illness and disease as well as other traits can be tracked.
-Any breeder that says there is an extra cost to your kitten, it costs a lot of money to get papers or some other excuse is being dishonest to you.
+Through this illness and disease as well as other traits can be tracked and local laws and authorities can see the cat is what it is Any breeder that says there is an extra cost to your kitten, it costs a lot of money to get papers or some other excuse about not providing papers is being dishonest to you.
 Registering a litter not just one kitten is $13-$15.
 That’s it!
-Unfortunately it is true a breeder only pays $75 or so to be registered and is not required to be inspected by the organization therefore it is essential to look at a few other guidelines for finding the right breeder.
+Unfortunately it is true a breeder only pays $75 or so to be registered and is not required to be inspected by the organization to be registered therefore it is essential to look at a few other guidelines for finding the right breeder to purchase from.

 Bengal Specific tests that should be performed are PRA-b, PK-def and HCM.
 PRA-b or Progressive Retinal Atrophy is a type of blindness.
 If the cat is a carrier (breeding cat or kitten) they are 100% UNAFFECTED and will not suffer from this type of blindness.
 Their sight is 100% fine, it is only a problem if they are bred to another carrier.